lviviol/Regression_1st_Trial/README.md

 <details>
   <summary>Ideas & Plan</summary>

 * We plan to check correlation between Boxplot Actual Median Price & Predicted Price.
 Our Hypothesis is, if the correlation is positive, perhaps one idea is to select a regression model that models median instead of mean.
+(Done)
 * We plan to compare model output with full dataset and dataset without outliers.
 Purpose is to investigate outlier effect on OOB and R Square.
 We also note that the disadvantage of removing outlier is it's impact on summary and distribution of the aggregate data, resulting in a biased output.
 * We plan to research on other regression models that are more robust at modelling dataset with higher outliers
 * We plan to include more variables into the modelling.